 "I would imagine." the old man said, as he leaned against the back wall and lit a metal pipe, taking a smoke.
 "Heh, feels just like yesterday when everyone was just talking about the possibility of war; Federation had its side of the line, Zeeks had theirs, and everyone was waiting to see who crossed it first.
 I myself had money on the Federation invading Zeon, with Jamitov being in office and all.
 You could imagine my surprise when the opening shots came in."

 Sayla inwardly sighed.
 So much for not thinking about the war.
-"There has always been a desire on the part of Zeon to conquer the galaxy; even as far back as the Empire's formation, much of her subjects cried out for war against the Federation and all others.
+"There has always been a desire on the part of Zeon to conquer the galaxy; even as far back as its days in isolation, much of her subjects cried out for war against the Federation and all others.
 The Daikuns spent much of their time dousing out those fires while trying to maintain peace with the EF.
 Gihren simply reversed that policy, which is one of the reasons I'm in this uniform."

 The shop owner let out a 'heh'.
 "That's all true.
 Zeeks never did like the notion of we 'lowborn' running things." he thought for a moment.
 "Not that we have much to defend ourselves with.
-'Normal' humans have been gumming up the works since history was first recorded; hell, we changed the entire calendar around to get away from the bad ol' days of Anno Domini.
+'Normal' humans have been gumming up the works since history was first recorded; hell, we changed the entire calendar around to get away from those bad ol' days.
 And yet three hundred years into the future, we still keep making things worse."

 Sayla looked back with peculiarity.
 "So you think things would be better under Zeon?"